Veriqloud/ubqc_squidasm/README.md

 # Compiler for UBQC using SquidASM
 A compiler to simulate Universal Blind Quantum Computation using the quantum network simulation software SquidASM.
-As the basic framework an outdated compiler using SimulaQron has been modified.
+As the basic framework an outdated compiler using SimulaQron has been modified, which can be found in the reference section.

 ## 0. UBQC
 Universal Blind Quantum Computation provides a method for a client without any quantum computational power to execute quantum computations on a remote server without revealing neither the input nor the output.
 The measurement-based scheme for quantum computation (MBQC) is chosen as the foundation.
 This is a different approach to quantum computation than the gate-based one, while it's possible to construct MBQC instructions from any given gate-based circuit.
 These instructions consist of three types of objects: Entanglement operations, measurement instructions, and byproduct operators.